-Python provides different variable type for programmers usage.
+Python provides different variable types for programmers’ usage.
 We can use int, float, string, list, set … data types in our applications.
-While using different type of variables we may need to convert then to different types.
-In this tutorial we will different type of conversion from list to string in Python.
+While using different types of variables we may need to convert them to different types.
+In this tutorial, we will different types of conversion from the list to string in Python.

 Convert Using Join

 One of the most basic usage and implementation to convert a list into a string is converting a list of strings with join() function.
 Keep in mind that only a list that only contains strings can be used with this method.
 As we can see that each element is delimited with a single space in the new string.

 As stated before we can convert a list which only consists of string elements.
 But what if we need to convert a list which contains a different type of data.
 We need some conversion into a string.
 We will use the